These are photos of people who have found the Hoopty of their Dreams.Tamara from and Her Beloved Ross.

 French Craftmanship, an awesome bike to commute with or just have fun on.

-Speaking of vintage French bicycles, Mikey in the east bay rocks the Parlez-Vous Français too.
+Speaking of vintage French bicycles, Mikey rocks the Parlez-Vous Français too.
 On his Astro Elite.

 last bike which totally sucks.
 He was cleared by the doctor recently to be able for cycling.